 The cooling cycle is basically the reverse of the heating cycle.
 The direction of the refrigerant flow is changed by the reversing valve.
-The refrigerant picks up heat from the house air and transfers it directly, in DX systems, or to the ground water or antifreeze mixture.
-The heat is then pumped outside, into a water body or return well (in an open system) or into the underground piping (in a closed-loop system).
+The refrigerant picks up heat from the house air and transfers it directly in DX systems or to the ground water or antifreeze mixture.
+The heat which is then pumped outside into a water body or return well (in the case of an open system), or into the underground piping (in the case of a closed-loop system).
 Once again, some of this excess heat can be used to preheat domestic hot water.

-Unlike air-source heat pumps, EESs do not require a defrost cycle.
-Temperatures underground are much more stable than air temperatures, and the heat pump unit itself is located inside; therefore, the problems with frost do not arise.
+Unlike air-source heat pumps, EES heat pumps do not require a defrost cycle.
+Temperatures underground are much more stable than air temperatures, and the heat pump unit itself is located inside, so the same problems with frost do not arise.